saad14092/c4-grammar-fork/extension/README.md

 ## PlantUML Render Options

-Supports the different Plant UML render options provided by the origin structurizr-plantuml project.
+Supports different PlantUML render options.
 You can change the renderer by setting the corresponding configuration: **c4.plantuml.generator**

-Explanation is taken from the origin README:
+Default is **StructurizrOrigin** which is integrating the origin PlantUML preview from the structurizr service.

+As an alternative you can use a custom renderer (rendering the graph), implemented by this extension.
+But again the generators (dsl -> puml) are using the origin structurizr libraries:

 ```
 There are three PlantUML writer implementations: